 Mrs Sarah Murrells may have remarried in 1839, — to a Milkman widower in Cambridgeshire no less! — but there are discrepancies in the record — there is no trace of the younger William Murrells at her new home in the university city of Cambridge and this person died there in 1855 aged 57.
 This would imply that she was nearly twenty years older than her first husband — yet this would fit with what little we do know about the former Miss Sarah Dike.

 A few months after her marriage to William (the apprentice saddler), a young man whose mother was a friend, came to her early in the evening with the story that his father had just been arrested.
-Frederick Muffett wished to borrow a shawl for his mother so she could visit him in gaol.
+Frederick Muffett wished to borrow a shawl for his mother so she could visit his father in gaol.
 This she granted him but after he departed, she found that her husband’s pocket watch and chain and a house-key was missing.
 She immediately went down stairs and told her husband what had occurred.

 William Murrells took his wife and a police constable around to the residence of the thief’s mother.
 It was there they discovered Mrs Muffett attempting to hide her son behind a curtain.
 Frederick begged them not to arrest him as his father (presumably the same father who was in gaol) would pay them back in a day or so.
 The constable charged the young man with theft.
 At his eventual trial on 2 March 1835 at the Old Bailey he was swiftly found guilty and sentenced to seven years transportation for simple larceny.

 What I want to know is WHO was Colonel Nicholson?
 WHY did Colonel Nicholson have REASONS for wanting Sarah Dike to marry William Murrells?
+What possible relevance could this have to a pretty straightforward account of theft by another party entirely?

 Inquiring minds want to know — this one in particular as both William Murrells and Sarah Dike are also my GGGG grandparents…